 Insurance Fraud - Insurance fraud is any act committed to defraud an insurance process.
 It occurs when a claimant attempts to obtain some benefit or advantage they are not entitled to, or when an insurer knowingly denies some benefit that is due.
 Few examples of Insurance fraud include claiming for the benefits when the situation is not covered by insurance, increasing the impact of incident etc. According to FBI It is estimated that the average loss in United States due to Insurance fraud is 30 billion USD.
 Hence the insurance industry has urgent need to develop solutions which could eliminate the fraudulent claims with the state-of-the-art accuracy.

-Premium Pricing - Another problem insurance companies face is striking a competitive premium pricing.
-An insurance price depends on various features such as age, type of coverage, amount of coverage needed, gender, body mass index (BMI), region, and other special factors like smoking to determine the price of the insurance.
+Premium Pricing - Another problem that insurance companies face is striking a competitive premium pricing.
+Life insurance pricing depends on various features such as age, type of coverage, amount of coverage needed, gender, body mass index (BMI), region, and other special factors like smoking to determine the price of the coverage.

 Disadvantages of Traditional Approach – The fraud detection and pricing prediction is implemented by identifying certain parameters and the business professionals use mathematics and statistics for arriving at the numbers.
 This takes lot of time as the processes are manual and accuracy of the models are very less since all scenarios are not taken into consideration.